SouthGreenPlatform/trainings/_pages/hpc/hpchowto.md

 -----------------------

 <a name="howto-3"></a>
-### How to : Reserve one or several cores of a node
+### How to : Reserve one or several cores of a node in interactive mode

-The cluster uses the scheduler Sun Grid Engine (S.G.E) to manage and prioritize the use jobs.
+The cluster uses the scheduler Slurm (https://slurm.schedmd.com/documentation.html) to manage and prioritize the use jobs.

 It checks the ressources availables (CPU and RAM ) and allocate them to the users to perform their analyses.

- When you are connected on bioinfo-master.ird.fr, you have the possibily to reserve one or serveral cores among them of the 25 nodes available.
+ When you are connected on bioinfo-master.ird.fr, you have the possibily to reserve one or serveral cores among them of the 27 nodes available.

 #### Reserving one core

  type the following command:

-`qrsh -q bioinfo.q`
+`srun -p short --pty bash -i`

-You will be randomly connected to one of the 25 nodes and one core will be reserved for you.
+You will be randomly connected to one of the nodes of the `short` partition and one core will be reserved for you.

 #### Reserving several cores at the same time

  type the following command:

-`qrsh -pe ompi X -q bioinfo.q`
+`srun -p short -c X --pty bash -i`

 With X the number of cores chosen between 2 to 12

-You will be randomly connected to one of the 25 nodes and X cores will be reserved for you.
+You will be randomly connected to one of the nodes of the `short` partition  and X cores will be reserved for you.

 #### Reserving on core of a specific node:

  type the following command:

-`qrsh -l hostname=nodeX`
+`srun -p short  --nodelist=nodeX --pty bash -i`

-With nodeX from node0 to node24
+With nodeX belonging to the short parttion

-You will be randomly connected to one of the 25 nodes and X cores will be reserved for you.

 -----------------------
 <a name="howto-4"></a>